 Creating a GitHub account, and generating SSH keys

 Jetpack’s code is hosted on GitHub.com.
-Although you can browse the plugin code, and even download it without creating an account, you will need to sign-up if you want to contribute by reporting bugs or proposing patches.
+Although you can browse and download the plugin code without creating an account, you’ll need to sign up for GitHub if you want to contribute by reporting bugs or proposing patches.

 Navigating the Jetpack Git repository

 The source code and revisions are kept in a repository.
 You connect to the repository using either the command line interface (CLI) or with a client program, which lets you check out, view, edit, and patch the source code.

 The Jetpack repository is available here, and has four important sections:

 - Releases: Codes that let you know what version of Jetpack you’re looking at (e.g., 2.3.1).
 All publicly-released versions of Jetpack have a tag.

 - Branches: Previous Jetpack releases.
 Sometimes when there are major new Jetpack releases, we maintain the previous release with bug fixes (usually limited to major bugs and security issues).

 - Issues: Bugs, Feature requests, remarks, suggestions, patches… They’re all in there!

 Once you install Git, you’ll need to check out the code before you can work on it — that is, you’ll download the code from a remote location (repository) to your computer.
 Here’s how: